email2ify/Sonic-Puzzle-Game/README.md

 <li>The Start Image</li>
 </ul>
-<p> This page is the front layout of this website and it is showing the start image of the Sonic Puzzle Game.
+<p> This page is the front layout of the game website and it is showing the start image of the Sonic Puzzle Game.

 ![image](/assets/docs/start-image.PNG)